HumanBrainProject/PyJuGEx/README.md

 pip install .
 ```
 ### Usage
-A typical usage is as follows -
+A typical usage is as follows:
 ```
 from pyjugex import pyjugex
 from pyjugex import hbp_human_atlas as atlas